mark-magic/mark-magic/packages/website/docs/en/trans.md

 # Hello World
 ```

-## Next Steps
+## Next Step

-Next, if you are not satisfied with the quality of the translation, you can improve the quality of the translation by using manual proofreading.
+Next, if you are not satisfied with the quality of the translation, you can use human proofreading to improve the quality of the translation.